Nellius/UserScripts/AO3-Tag-Word-Cloud/README.md

     const MIN_FONT_SCALE = 80; // %
     const FREEFORM_TAGS = true; // Apply TWC to freeform tags. const AUTO_TWC_ON_READING_PAGE = true; // Apply TWC automatically on reading page.

+    // Treat related words as a group and add up the count of all words in that group const relatedWordGroups = [ // Lowercase only
+        [ 'cat', 'catelyn'], // Add up the count of "cat" and the count of "catelyn" [ 'eddard', 'ned']   // Add up the count of "eddard" and the count of "ned" ];
 ```

 ## Compatible